Neuticles® Inventor Gregg A. Miller

 Massive World Wide Publicity Followed...

-Thirteen years later -over 250,000 canines, felines, equine and bulls have been 'Neuticled' Worldwide, by over 25,000 veterinary hospitals and clinics in all 50 states and 49 countries -without a single reported complication.
-Neuticles and the testicular implant procedure has proven to be a safe, practical and inexpensive option when neutering.
+Eighteen years later -over 500,000 canines, felines, equine, bulls and other animals have been 'Neuticled' Worldwide, by over 28,000 veterinary hospitals and clinics in all 50 states and 49 countries -without a single reported complication.
+Neuticles and the testicular implant procedure has proven to be a safe, practical and simple option when neutering.
 Endorsed by hundreds of humane societies Worldwide- praised as a solid solution to the pet over population crisis- Neuticles promises to be as common as the traditional method of altering is today.
-And, it all started with a bloodhound named Buck.

 By Gregg A. Miller